Nibblers Vs Shears: Which Should You Choose?

 The machine features a sharpened, movable blade that rapidly cuts against a fixed blade, or anvil, with the sheet metal in between.

-Although the slices created by single cut shears are clean, they can cause the sheet metal to become distorted.
-This appears in bending and warping of the edges and so is not a preferred tool for jobs requiring the sheet metal to remain perfectly flat.
+Although the slices created by single-cut shears are clean, they can cause the sheet metal to become distorted.
+This appears in bending and warping of the edges, so they are not a preferred tool for jobs requiring the sheet metal to remain perfectly flat.

-If you’re working on a heavy-duty cutting task, you might want to consider single cut shears for the job as they have a higher cutting capacity than both slitting shears and nibblers.
+If you’re working on a heavy-duty cutting task, you might want to consider single-cut shears, as they have a higher cutting capacity than slitting shears and nibblers.

 Unfortunately, slitting shears do not excel at cutting curves and intricate shapes; they’re also not what we recommend for more heavy-duty metal projects.